kimt0t0/Role-Mates/README.md

 # Role Mates

-This is a school project aiming to develop a CRUD REST API with Node.js and frontend interface with React.
+This is a school project aiming to develop a CRUD REST API with Node.js and mobile-first frontend interface with React.
 It may be shifted to Vue.js later.
 Feel free to help or use (non commercially) AFTER MAY 20th, 2023.

 Non authenticated users can only access index, about, rules, the games list (with games with a 'public' status only).